Politics of West Bengal: All India Trinamool Congress rule (2011–present)

 During the 2019 Indian General election, the BJP won 18 Lok Sabha seats sweeping the vote share of the Congress and the Left while the TMC, in spite of losing seats, increased their vote share.

-But in the 2021 West Bengal Legislative Assembly election, TMC secured a massive victory off 215 seats out of 294 seats.
+But in the 2021 West Bengal Legislative Assembly election, TMC secured a massive victory of 215 seats out of 294 seats.
+The BJP won 77 seats.